Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yes.

-If anyone was going to know R&B from the 90s, early 2000s.
+if anyone was going to know R&B

-I know it a lot.
+I know a lot.

-It's not rum and bourbon, by the way, just so you know.
+It's not rum and bourbon by the way,

 All right.

-Anyway, thanks, guys, for having us on your podcast.
+Anyway, thanks guys for having us on your podcast.

-We're putting it out on both feeds to capture the beautiful listeners
+We're putting it out on both feeds to capture the beautiful listeners of both podcasts.

-So for people who don't know Midflight Brawl, tell us what it is.
+So for people who don't know mid-flight brawl, tell us what it is.

-Well, it's a podcast each week where we cover a different scrap
+Well, it's a podcast each week where we cover a different scrap on a plane pretty much.

-There's a lot of people fighting on planes, on the ground, in the air,
+There's a lot of people fighting on planes on the ground in the air.

-sometimes in the airport.
+Sometimes in the airport.

-you don't even get to the plane before you think, fuck this.
+and sometimes you don't even get to the plane before you think, fuck this.

-I'm belting everyone.
+I'm belting everywhere.

-And people always ask.
+And people always ask it.

 They don't necessarily have to be fights.